Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Jedi flipping produces an unusually euphoric psychedelic experience.
 Euphoria comes from MDMA, which is famous for inspiring an overwhelmingly positive, upbeat, and empathetic mood.
 Meanwhile, both LSD and psilocybin inspire long-lasting visual hallucinations.
 The latter two can also influence mood, and all three can inspire deeply mystical and spiritual experiences.

 But, ultimately, the real answer to this question is somewhat unsatisfying to get at with words alone.
 Jedi flipping will feel different for everyone who ventures to experiment.
 Your overall experience will largely be colored by how much of each substance you decide to take.
 If you Jedi flip with mostly MDMA, for example, then the experience would likely skew euphoric.
-On the other hand, if you take mostly magic mushrooms, then you may experience stronger hallucinations and perhaps a few more ups and downs.
+On the other hand, if you take mostly magic mushrooms, then you may experience stronger psychedelic visuals and perhaps a few more ups and downs.

 Whether or not you take all three of the substances at the same time is also a factor.
 Many psychonauts may Jedi flip unintentionally, simply by redosing on something different while intoxicated on something else.
 It’s a fairly common scenario—you feel yourself coming down and don’t want the fun to end, so you re-up on something else.
 But, in doing so, you may unwittingly get yourself into potentially unsafe circumstances.